MicrosoftDocs/windows-powershell-docs/docset/windows/netsecurity/set-netfirewallrule.md

 The acceptable values for this parameter are: Block, Allow, DeferToUser, or DeferToApp.

 - Block: Prevents applications from receiving unsolicited traffic from the Internet through a NAT edge device.
---Allow: Allows applications to receive unsolicited traffic directly from the Internet through a NAT edge device.
+- Allow: Allows applications to receive unsolicited traffic directly from the Internet through a NAT edge device.
 - DeferToUser: Allows the user to decide whether to allow unsolicited traffic from the Internet through a NAT edge device when an application requests it.
 - DeferToApp: Allows each application to determine whether to allow unsolicited traffic from the Internet through a NAT edge device.